 My role as an educator should not stop on UChicago's campus or be limited to UChicago students.
 Fortunately, UChicago has been a direct platform for educating a broader community of leaners.
 This includes teaching classes at other universities (through the Graham School's program with CEU in Madrid), offering lectures at local community colleagues (as one of several UChicago faculty who participate in the Passport program at Oakton Community College), being a discussion leader during the Midwest Faculty Seminar, or crafting the curriculum for UChicago's Pathways high school program on internaitonal politics This also involves helping to organize events for the general public.
 Examples include the January 2017 "Talking Trump" event held in Mandell Hall or the January 2018 "Safer or More Dangerous Word" event held as part of UChicago's "Nuclear Reactions" series.

-I also use Twitter (@ProfPaulPoast) to generate awareness of international relations research, help improve public knowledge and discourse regarding foreign affairs, and assist in further the profile of UChicago as a place to study international politics and the social sciences.
+I also use Twitter (@ProfPaulPoast) to generate awareness of international relations research, help improve public knowledge and discourse regarding foreign affairs, and assist in furthering the profile of UChicago as a place to study international politics and the social sciences.